zenml-io/blog.zenml.io/_posts/2022-06-23-humans-in-the-loop-iva-gumnishka.md

 publishing on the ZenML blog.
 Please do drop in to [our Slack community](https://zenml.io/slack-invite/) if you have thoughts on this!

-In this clip, speaks about where and when data labeling takes place in the machine learning workflows and lifecycles that she's observed:
+In this clip, Iva speaks about where and when data labeling takes place in the machine learning workflows and lifecycles that she's observed:

 <iframe src="https://share.descript.com/embed/2PAvdnpaodd" width="410" height="410" frameborder="0" allowfullscreen></iframe>